monorkin/rocket_docs/README.markdown

 mount Interdasting::Engine => '/api-doc'
 ```

-The gem also adds a new rake task
+The gem also adds a new rake task for generating documentation as static html files

 ```Ruby
 rake interdasting:generate[input_files, output_folder, version_name]